-The validation form of therapy emphasizes listening and empathy.
+Validation therapy is a crucial component of alternative therapy emphasizing listening and empathy.
 It gives those living with these diseases the chance to finish tasks or revert to tasks of the past and work through any issues.
 The caregiver shows empathy, understanding, and respect to the person so that he or she feels validated, not judged.
-At Angels Senior Living, we encourage the alternative therapies for dementia, to relieve any kind of unnecessary stress.
+At Angels Senior Living, we encourage alternative therapies for dementia to relieve any kind of unnecessary stress.

 Music can help those with these diseases through:

 - Stimulation of interest

 Art has been proven as a way to help those with Alzheimer’s and dementia to find calming methods of communicating their feelings, emotions, and thoughts.
 The “roadblocks” of verbal communication that are caused by dementia are bypassed during the artistic process, allowing for an easier time of expression.
 Art therapy is effective in treating these conditions because it also stimulates individuals on a number of different levels, including neurological, cognitive, emotional, sensory, and relational levels.